-- For managers and colleagues: insight into the impact of patient safety incidents on clinicians; help with preparing staff to cope with patient safety incidents; signposts to sources of help and guidance to assist you in offering the appropriate level of support for those involved in patient safety incidents.
+- Managers and other healthcare employees will find: insight into the impact of patient safety incidents on healthcare staff; help to prepare staff to cope with patient safety incidents; signposts to sources of help and guidance to assist you in offering the appropriate level of support for those involved in patient safety incidents.